-Nomination and Remuneration Committee effective 15 September 2023 Mr Ning Zhang resigned as a director of the Company and as a member of the Health, Safety, Environment and Community Committee which became effective during the
+13 Mr Ning Zhang resigned as a director of the Company and as a member of the Health, Safety, Environment and Community Committee which became effective during the

 Company's Board meeting on 27 September 2023.

-Mr Xiangqian Wu resigned as a director and as a member of the Health, Safety, Environment and Community Committee with effect from the conclusion of the AGM on 31 May 2023.
+14 Mr Xiangqian Wu resigned as a director and as a member of the Health, Safety, Environment and Community Committee with effect from the conclusion of the AGM on 31 May 2023.

-&lt;sup>15 Mr Xiangqian Wu resigned as a director and as a member of the Health, Safety, Environment and Community Committee with effect from the conclusion of the AGM on 31 May Mr Qingchun Zhao resigned as a director and as a member of the Audit and Risk Management Committee and as a member of Strategy and Development Committee with effe from the conclusion of the AGM on 31 May 2023.
+15 Mr Qingchun Zhao resigned as a director and as a member of the Audit and Risk Management Committee and as a member of Strategy and Development Committee with effect from the conclusion of the AGM on 31 May 2023.

-Mr Xing Feng resigned as a director of the Company and as a member of the Strategy and Development Committee with effect from the commencement of the Board meeting on 20 April 2023.
+16 Mr Xing Feng resigned as a director of the Company and as a member of the Strategy and Development Committee with effect from the commencement of the Board meeting on 20 April 2023.